slimlime/exploratory/blog.md

 ## 11/8/2017 Passing parameters

 As I have added some extra locations for the test game I need a function for actually changing location.
-Since this will be a common operation we can't afford a long chain of loads and stores.
-To that end I created a subroutine which extracts a parameter off the stack.
-This is a generalisation of the code used in the print message function.
+Since this will be a common operation we can't afford a long chain of loads and stores to pass the location as a parameter.
+To that end I created a subroutine which extracts a parameter from the callsite.
+This is a generalisation of the code used in the print message function (which has now been refactored to use this function).
 As you can see this casts the space/time trade-off into sharp relief- it is a lot of (time) effort to simply pass a constant parameter.
 However, this is 5-bytes per call rather than 11.

+This becomes tedious quickly if there are a lot of constant parameters, but in both cases one can simply pass the address of a list of constant parameters.

 Load/store method of passing a word,

 ~~~~
+		LDA lo
+		STA a
 		LDA hi
-		STA p1
-		LDA lo
-		STA p2
+		STA a+1
 		JSR my-routine
 ~~~~